 Redis Cluster Issues

-Beyond the common Redis issues we outlined some of them above, you may also run into more complex redis cluster issues.
+Beyond the common Redis issues that we outlined above, you may also run into more complex Redis cluster issues.

 Poorly sharded data